joaodallarosa/coleciona/README.md

-coleciona
+Coleciona
 =========

-Aplicativo híbrido (Android e iOS) desenvolvido como Projeto de Conclusão de Curso para o curso de Design da Universidade Federal de Santa Catarina.
+Mobile Hybrid App developed as conclusion project for the Design course at the UFSC(Universidade Federal de Santa Catarina).

+Developed using the Ionic Framework - http://ionicframework.com